spinningtopsofdoom/navigating-clojurescript-fire-swamp/clojure_west/node-modules/01-node-modules.md

 !SLIDE

-# Ho to make the miracle pill from scratch

-!SLIDE

-## How to make the miracle pill from scratch
+# How to make the miracle pill from scratch
-- Install Dependencies through npm (install the universe)
-- Create a JavaScript file detailing dependencies and exports (create a recipe)
-- Run the file through `node-inputs` (fetch all the ingredient)
-- Pass the results to ClojureScript through `foreign-libs` (create miracle pill)

 !SLIDE